 Federal Pell Grant

 The Federal Pell Grant Program provides need-based grants to low-income, first-degree undergradaute students to promote access to postsecondary education.
-Grant amounts are dependent on the student’s expected family contribution (EFC); the cost of attendance (as determined by the institution); the student’s enrollment status (full-time or part-time); and whether the student attends for a full academic year or less.
+Grant amounts are dependent on the student’s student aid index (SAI); the cost of attendance (as determined by the institution); the student’s enrollment status; and whether the student attends for a full academic year or less.

 In order to apply for a Pell Grant, students must complete the Free Application For Federal Student Aid (FAFSA).